Imran4424/Machine-Learning-Models/README.md

 Decision Tree Classifier at the core is a binary tree which classify a given dataset.
 This model creates a root node on entire dataset then splits the data into smaller subsets based on decision rules derived from the input features.
 Each split is made to minimize the error in classifying the target dataset.

+Where the split gonna happen is determined by the Information Gain.
+To calculate Information Gain first we need to calculate Information Entropy.
+For the first split, we look at the whole dataset for Information Entropy and Information Gain.
+For the next split, we consider the relevant split portion we are working on: local Information entropy and Information gain for the further split (more like a recursive split operation).

 ### Random Forest Classification

 # Unsupervised Learning